Fear

 Fear of Truth

-While it’s absurdly irrational, we tend to be afraid of true things because they force us to change.
-Every time we encounter a change our habits must reprogram and we introduce more of the unknown into something we had thought was certain.
+We have an absurdly irrational fear of true things because they force us to change.
+Every time we encounter a change, our habits must reprogram, and we introduce more of the unknown into something we had thought was certain.
+Most of our openness to experience is driven by how we resolve this conflict.

 Fear as Fun

 Like with other feelings, we find comfort in the familiarity of fear within fiction.
-There’s also a thrill from the adrenaline we can find entertaining when we know we won’t feel pain.
+We find joy in entertaining ourselves when we know we won’t feel pain from an observed consequence.

-The fear-based themes in fantasy stories take on a symbolic association to real-life experiences.
+The fear-based themes in fantasy stories take on a symbolic association to real-life experiences, and are typically derived from them.

-Depending how we internalize recreational fear, it can make us stronger to fear (through a type of achievement) or weaker (through continued exposure).
+The way we internalize recreational fear can make us stronger to fear (through a type of achievement) or weaker (through continued exposure and anxiety).

 Prolonged Fear